 While the population characteristics were largely comparable across trials, the definitions of our primary outcomes of VMS frequency and severity differed across trials, making cross-trial comparisons more difficult.
 For example, some studies defined their frequency outcome as a change in moderate-severe VMS only (fezolinetant, desvenlafaxine, and around half of the MHT trials) while the others defined their frequency outcome as a change in VMS of any severity (mild, moderate, severe).
 In this report, we aimed to examine trials that were most comparable in terms of VMS measurement.
 However, this limited the number of trials we could include in the evidence assessment, particularly for SSRI/SNRIs.
 Where trials differed in measurement, we noted this explicitly, and these differences added to the uncertainty of the results compared to the fezolinetant trials.
 For example, while most studies used the mild, moderate, and severe scale for VMS severity, some studies (e.g., of paroxetine and venlafaxine) had an additional category of very severe.
 S1,100,101 Only one of these studies defined this 4-point scale.
 Additionally, the categories of severity were defined by duration, physical and emotional symptoms, and action required and are therefore not comparable in each category to the mild, moderate, and severe scale.
-102 a way that was different from the fezolinetant trials.
+One furthermore, as described in Table A.1., most studies that calculated a VMS severity score did so in a way that was different from the fezolinetant trials.
 For example, only one included MHT trial 46 resembled fezolinetant in VMS calculation.
 Trials also reported changes from baseline using different values (e.g., absolute vs. relative reduction) and, due to limited reporting, in some cases it was not feasible to convert these into the same calculation.
 Finally, the mode of data collection for VMS frequency/severity differed across trials.
 For example, electronic diaries to record VMS in real-time76 or retrospectively recording VMS one or twice a day using daily diaries. ^{50,72} Future studies may utilize electronic real-time assessments, which may overcome recall bias, but consistency in the measurement of outcomes is also critical to increasing the comparability of trials.